 6. Indulge in a garden bar with a hot tub

 For a truly decadent experience, install a hot tub right next to your garden bar.
-This way, you and your guests will be able to relax while enjoying a refreshing beverage.
+This way, you and your guests can relax while enjoying a refreshing beverage.

 Even by itself, a hot tub is a fantastic space for socialising and making memories.
 Pair it with even the simplest of outside garden bars, and you’ve easily got the ultimate focal point for social gatherings, whether it’s a small family get-together or a larger party with friends.